automated-assistant-systems/task-assistant/docs/orchestrator-1.0-tdd.md

 4.3 Workflows

-We define a minimal set of workflows that are Orchestrator 1.0.
+We define a minimal set of workflows that are Task Assistant 1.0.

 4.3.1 orchestrator-issue-events.yml